Use AWS PrivateLink with Confluent Cloud¶

 - Add three inbound rules for each of ports

-You must update your DNS records to ensure connectivity through AWS PrivateLink in the supported pattern.
-Any DNS web service that can ensure that DNS requests are routed as follows can be used, but for the example, AWS Route53 is used.
+You must create your DNS records to ensure connectivity through AWS PrivateLink in the supported pattern.
+You can use any DNS service that routes DNS requests as described in this section.
+AWS Route 53 is used for the example in this section,

 DNS resolution options¶

-For AWS PrivateLink Confluent Cloud networks, you can use the default DNS resolution or enable private DNS resolution.
+For AWS PrivateLink Confluent Cloud networks, you can use the public or private DNS resolution:

 The Confluent Cloud Global DNS Resolver removes the